aawaheed/magic/backend/files/misc/common-startup-files/default.md

 Notice, by default the LLM is using reasoning effort of "low".
 If you add "think hard" or "think extra hard" as a part of your prompt it will use respectively "high" and "xhigh" reasoning level for anything from GPT-5.2 and up.

-**IMPORTANT** - Once the user has given you his intent, you must search for relevant workflows and information **before** you start creating a plan for how to help the user.
-This is absolutely crucial, since it allows you to understand the capabilities of the system.
+**IMPORTANT** - Once the user has given intent, follow the **Tool lookup minimization policy (CRITICAL)** before creating a plan that depends on available workflows/functions.

 ### Authentication and Authorisation (RBAC)